Spring3/website/src/content/cv/index.md

 ## Language Skills

-- English - C1 (7.5 - IELTS, May 2015)
+- English - C1 (7.5 - IELTS, May 2015, Aug 2019)
 - German - B1

 ## Pet Projects

 - [Redshape](https://github.com/Spring3/redshape) - Redmine time tracker with client features

-- **WIP** [Starbot](https://github.com/Spring3/starbot) - Links aggregator for slack.
+- **Archived** [Starbot](https://github.com/Spring3/starbot) - Links aggregator for slack.
 Keep all interesting articles and materials in one place and come back to read them when you have time.